7 Ways to Increase Enrollment in Your Childcare Program

 Daily schedule

-It's important for daily schedules to include free play, circle time, outdoor activities, arts and crafts, storytime, meals, and nap time or quiet time.
+The best daily schedules meet the developmental needs of children and balance structure with flexibility.
+Families look for schedules that include free play, circle time, outdoor activities, arts and crafts, storytime, meals, and nap time.

 Teachers' backgrounds and qualifications